 A successful CX program - from measuring to improving

 Do you want to know more about how to get a grip on all data, customer and employee processes?
 And how to simply automate this and put it into practice?
-Then come to our knowledge session 'A successful CX program - from measuring to improving’ event on Tuesday, May the 21st, in which we hand grips on how to make the translation from obtained feedback to management and employees, from strategic to operational level.
+Then view our knowledge session 'A successful CX program - from measuring to improving’, in which we hand grips on how to make the translation from obtained feedback to management and employees, from strategic to operational level.
 Tessa Pesulima from Carglass gives you perfect examples from their daily practice.